SirIndubitable/mqtt-arduino-sensors/README.md

 2) PlatformIO VSCode plugin

 # Setup:
+1) Add the project inside platfromio plugin
-1) Update `./include/secrets.h` to include your MQTT information and WIFI login information
+2) Update `./include/secrets.h` to include your MQTT information and WIFI login information
-2) Call `git update-index --assume-unchanged "./include/secrets.h"` to avoid accidently commiting your secrets
+3) Call `git update-index --assume-unchanged "./include/secrets.h"` to avoid accidently commiting your secrets
-3) Set the environment to your desired sensor (default is garage_door_sensor)
+4) Set the environment to your desired sensor (default is garage_door_sensor)

 # Debugging
 Setting DEBUG to true in `./include/common.h` will enable serial debug print statements